Quantum computational chemistry: Abstract

 \section{Abstract}

-One of the most promising applications of quantum computing is solving classically intractable chemistry problems.
-As a result, quantum computational chemistry is rapidly emerging as an interdisciplinary field requiring knowledge of both quantum information and computational chemistry.
-This work provides a comprehensive introduction to both fields, bridging the current knowledge gap.
-We review the key developments in this area, with a focus on near-term quantum computation.
-We illustrate the methods discussed by explicitly demonstrating how to map chemical problems onto a quantum computer, and solve them.
+One of the most promising suggested applications of quantum computing is solving classically intractable chemistry problems.
+This may help to answer unresolved questions about phenomena like: high temperature superconductivity, \textcolor{black}{solid-state physics,} transition metal catalysis, or certain biochemical reactions.
+In turn, this increased understanding may help us to refine, and perhaps even one day design, new compounds of scientific and industrial importance.
+However, building a sufficiently large quantum computer will be a difficult scientific challenge.
+As a result, developments that enable these problems to be tackled with fewer quantum resources should be considered very important.
+Driven by this potential utility, quantum computational chemistry is rapidly emerging as an interdisciplinary field requiring knowledge of both quantum computing and computational chemistry.
+This review provides a comprehensive introduction to both computational chemistry and quantum computing, bridging the current knowledge gap.
+We review the major developments in this area, with a particular focus on near-term quantum computation.
+Illustrations of key methods are provided, explicitly demonstrating how to map chemical problems onto a quantum computer, and solve them.
 We conclude with an outlook for this nascent field.